MadAphrodite/Company_Collaboration_Platform/README.md

 * Honed my communication and project management skills by being a sprint coordinator for 2 sprints.
 * To uphold the quality of our team’s work, I dedicated an additional 10 hours to correcting grammar and formatting issues of bug reports, test cases and final report.

+## Assignments
+1. Perform exploratory testing of existing functionalities
+2. Prepare test cases for existing functionalities
+3. Bonus: Prepare test cases in advance for the Events module
+4. Prepare test cases for newly developed functionalities
+5. Perform browser testing for new functionalities and report all found bugs to Jira
+6. Execute regression testing, clean the board and prepare the final testing report

+## Project outcomes
+* Test plan
+* Test cases
+* Bug reports
+* Final report